harrykeeran12/harrykeeran12/README.md

 # Hey!
 I'm Harry!(my pronouns are he/they)

 ## My current portfolio is located [here](https://harrykeeran12.github.io/).

----
-## Languages I know:
+## Languages I've worked with:
-* Python
+- Python
-* JavaScript
+- JavaScript
-* C#
+- C
+- C#(Unity)
-* Java
+- Java
----
+- MATLAB

-## Languages I'm currently learning:
+## Languages I'd like to learn
-* C

----
+- Rust
+- C++

-## Topics I want to learn more about:
+## Fields I'd like to learn more about:

-* AI/Machine Learning
-* Coding standards/best practices
-* Theoretical Computer Science
----
+- Natural Language Processing
+- Better coding standards + improvements to the quality of my code.

-### My end goal is to become a software developer.
+My end goal is to become a software developer.
 I'd like to increase my knowledge however possible.
-### Other interests I hold are literature, visual effects and productivity.
+Other interests I hold are literature, visual effects and productivity.